 Figure 7.4.
-MUC case study: Content model
+MUC case study: content model

+The separation of content and user model (or context model) has proven its value in practice.
+Both are graphically represented as UML class diagrams.
+The content model of MUC is depicted in Figure 7.4; the user model is shown in Figure 7.5.
+The entities representing content and respectively user or context properties are modeled by classes, i.e. instances of the UML metaclass Class.
 Relationships between content and user properties are modeled by UML associations.
 In particular, movies are modeled by a class Movie with a set of properties, such as title and genre forming the attributes of the class Movie, or as classes associated to Movie like Trailer and ExternalReview.
 Stakeholders of the film production, e.g. a movie's producer, composer, and cast, are modeled as roles of associations to class Person.
-Note that Performance and Ticket were inferred from the activity diagram in Fig. 7.3.
+Note that Performance and Ticket were inferred from the activity diagram in